morficus/pihole-cluster-manager/README.md

 3. Once the above is done, you can confirm things are installed by running `node -v`
     * If everything worked you should see some output like this: `v10.11.0`

+## Adding nodes to the cluster
+1- Add the node info to the cluster manager (`POST /api/nodes`) 2- Get the public key info for each node (`GET /api/nodes` to get the node ID, then the `GET /api/nodes/:id/publickey` to get the key)
+3- Copy that key to each node and place it in the `.ssh/authorized_keys` file 4- Test communication with each node (`GET /api/nodes/test-communication`)

 ## Developing

 ### Setting up a test DB